agmsb/gke-svl-june-2018/README.md

 [This](https://cloud.google.com/kubernetes-engine/docs/how-to/multi-cluster-ingress) tutorial demonstrates how to get up and running with Kubemci.

 ### GPUs "as a service" with GPU Node Pools

+[This](https://cloud.google.com/kubernetes-engine/docs/concepts/gpus#gpu_pool) tutorial shows you how to add a GPU Node Pool to your existing GKE cluster.

 Create a workload that requires GPU resources.
 Observe this requirement in the existing manifest for a Pod titled gpu-pod.